tripleSevenRada/InFit/README.md

 # InFit
-This is a refactor of gimporter project and ConnectIQ companion app to OutFit.
+This is a refactor of the gimporter project and a ConnectIQ companion app to OutFit.